Share:

 Step 7: Build the Orchestration Layer

-The orchestration layer is the control system that manages your agent's behavior, handles errors, implements guardrails, and coordinates multiple agents if needed.
+The orchestration layer is the control system managing your agent's behavior, errors, guardrails, and multi-agent coordination.

 Core Orchestration Components